 Projects must be submitted jointly by scientists in the United States and France.

-Applications for the current grant cycle are due on March 5, 2019.
-Successful projects will be launched in July 2019.
+Applications for the current grant cycle are due on February 24, 2022.
+Successful projects will be launched in September/October 2022.

 The application process is administered by the Higher Education Department of the French Embassy in the U.S. and the FACE Foundation.
 You may access the online application through the following website: https://face-foundation.org/higher-education/thomas-jefferson-fund/application-guidelines/